Does the thought of work meetings fill you with dread?

 If you struggle to maintain a positive self-image and healthy self-esteem, you might find video conferencing extremely uncomfortable.

-People that struggle with poor self-image are often too self-critical about how they look and sound.
+People who struggle with poor self-image are often too self-critical about how they look and sound.
 On-camera meetings require spending plenty of time looking at your reflection on the screen, which can cause anxious feelings and behavior.

 Reason #8: Previous negative experience

 Maybe you had a negative experience with difficult conversations you didn’t know how to handle.
-And now you feel a sense of dread each time you get a meeting invite, fearing something similar may happen.
+So, now you feel a sense of dread each time you get a meeting invite, fearing something similar may happen.

 Or, you might have experienced technology malfunctions, and now you fear your conference platform will disconnect in the middle of the meeting.